scygan/debugler/README.md

 ## What?

-The OpenGL 2.1+, OpenGL ES 2.0..3.1 debugger for Windows and Linux
+The OpenGL 2.1+, OpenGL ES 2.0+ mutliplatform debugger

-## Platforms?
+## Supported platforms
+Currently you can debug OpenGL applications on following systems:
-* Windows 32 or 64 bit, Vista or later
+* Windows (Vista or newer, 32- and 64-bit applications)
-* Linux 32 or 64 bit
+* Linux (tried x86 and x86_64 applications on Ubuntu 12.04)
-* Android (x86, arm or mips).
-Tried 2.3.5 ...
-5.0.
+* Android (x86, x86_64, ARM or MIPS).
+Tried versions 2.3.5 through 5.0.

-## Howto Build?
+Additionally, the GUI runs on Windows and Linux platforms.

+## How to build?

+Building using provided scripts is yeasy, however thery are multiple tool and library prerequisites that must be installed before the build.

+Following lists the best known versions of these tools and libraries.

 ### Windows prerequisites

-Needed:
  * Microsoft Visual Studio 2013 (Community Edition, or other version other than Express).

  * Wix Toolset

- * CMake for windows, with cmake in <b>PATH</b>
+ * CMake for windows, with cmake in <b>PATH</b> environment variable

  * Android NDK r10d, http://dl.google.com/android/ndk/, set <b>ANDROID_NDK</b> environment variable to NDK directory